 I play cello and viol with lots of groups and enjoy a varied musical life.
 I have been a guest principal and viol soloist with the Academy of Ancient Music and Orchestra of the Age of Enlightenment, continuo gambist / bass violinist with ENO in Indian Queen, and performed with the viol consorts Fretwork and Phantasm.
 I have also performed Stockhausen's Mittwoch Aus Licht on a swinging perspex platform in a Birmingham Chemical Factory (attended by two camels).

-I am principal cellist of excellent group La Nuova Musica, and here’s a video promoting the group’s recent Couperin disc on Harmonia Mundi USA.
+I am principal cellist of excellent group La Nuova Musica; here’s one video promoting the group’s recent Couperin disc on Harmonia Mundi USA, and here's another for Pergolesi's Stabat Mater with Lucy Crowe and Tim Mead.
 I am a founder member of exciting new viol consort Newe Vialles.
 I'm also principal cellist of Faust Chamber Orchestra which is conducted by long-standing conductor/pianist friend, colleague and recent best man Mark Austin.

 I play with fellow cellist Vladimir Waltham in prize-winning Duo Domenico, which has played in the London Baroque Festival, York International Early Music Festival and many venues across Europe.